barty-s/windsurf-session-log/README.md

 - Navigate to the "Deploy" tab
 - Click on "Connect to Github" and search for your repository
 - Navigate to the Settings tab
-- Reveal Config Vars and add your Cloudinary and Database URL (from Heroku-Postgres) and Secret key.
+- Reveal Config Vars and add your Cloudinary and Database URL (from Heroku-Postgres) and Secret key

 #### Deploy on Heroku

-- Navigate to the Deploy tab.
+- Navigate to the Deploy tab
 - Choose the main branch for deploying and enable automatic deployment
 - Select manual deploy to build the App for the first time and check your build log for any issues